samyipsh/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC16 View Github/LinkedIn page of the person**
+**Use Case: UC16 Alias a command**

 **MSS**

-1. User requests to list persons
-2. NetworkUS shows a list of persons
-3. User requests to view the Github/LinkedIn page of the person in the list
+1. User creates alias for a certain command
-4. NetworkUS show the Github/LinkedIn page of the person
+2. NetworkUS saves and stores the alias for the certain command

    Use case ends.

-**Extensions**

 * 2a.
-The list is empty.
+The given alias is invalid.

-  Use case ends.

-* 3a.
-Github/LinkedIn of the person is emptied
-    * 3a1.
+    * 2a1.
 NetworkUS shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**Use case: UC17 View list of created aliases**

-**MSS**

-1. User requests to view the list of created aliases
-2. NetworkUS shows the list of created aliases

-    Use case ends.

-**Extensions**

-* 2a.
-User has no created any alias.

-  Use case ends.

-**Use case: UC18 Delete an alias**
+**Use case: UC17 Delete an alias**

 **MSS**